ye-kyaw-thu/myG2P/tutorial/README.md

 # Tutorial of Myanmar language G2P with CRF (Conditional Random Fields)

-The main purpose of this tutorial is introduction to Myanmar language Grapheme-to-Phoneme (G2P) and
+The main purpose of this tutorial is introduction to Myanmar language Grapheme-to-Phoneme (G2P) conversion and
-explaining how to build a word-level G2P tagging model with one of the CRF toolkits named CRFSuite.
+explaining how to build a word-level G2P tagging model with one of the CRF toolkits named CRFSuite in details.
 I used myG2P dictionary version 1 (the 1st G2P dictionary for Myanmar language) for this tutorial.
 I also uploaded some perl scripts for your practical exercises.